 — Addy Osmani (@addyosmani) May 5, 2020

 And for a reason.
-CWV scores will now have a crucial impact on websites.
-Content quality and relevancy will remain essential for a page to rank higher, but from now on the Core Web Vitals will become a top-ranking factor.
+Core web vitals and Google web page scores will now have a crucial impact on websites.
+Content quality and relevancy will remain essential for a page to rank higher, but core web vitals are now a top-ranking factor.

 What does that mean?
 Well, imagine there are several pages from different websites ranking for a particular keyword.
 They all have relatively similar content that matches the user’s query and intent.
-The one with a better quality scores will rank higher, and earn a better position in search results.
+The one with better user experience scores will rank higher, and earn a better position in search results.

 But it doesn’t end there.
-Google intends to launch a badge for the CWV status of a page – a visual indicator adjacent to the page’s title in search results.
+Google intends to launch a badge for the core web vitals status of a page – a visual indicator adjacent to the page’s title in search results.
 It will serve to make it easier for users to choose the page that will give them the information they need while providing a better overall experience.

-This means that these core standards will not only affect ranking but sooner or later will impact the way users perceive and evaluate pages even before they open them.
+This means that these performance standards will not only affect ranking but sooner or later will impact the way users perceive and evaluate pages even before they open them.